White Sands National Park

 Poppa and our daughter on top of a dune at White Sands

 When Poppa comes down, our daughter still wants to play.
 Unfortunately Becky can’t walk in the sand with her broken foot.
-So, Paul heads up to the top.
-The dunes don’t seem too tall, but you can get a good view of the surrounding area on top.
+So, I head up to the top.
+The dunes don’t seem too tall, but you can get a good view of the surrounding area.

 When researching the park, we found one of the activities was sliding down the dunes.
 And waxed plastic saucers can be purchased at the park’s gift shop.
 But because the visitor center is closed, we can’t purchase them.
 So, after we left the picnic area, we headed to another area with some bigger dunes.